Deyan Audio

-Deyan Audio is one of the world's largest independent producers of audiobooks, having produced in excess of 12,000 titles.
-The company, based in southern California, was founded in 1990 by Bob and Debra Deyan.
-Deyan Audio works with the major publishers including Penguin Random House, HarperCollins, Hachette, Audible and others.
-They handle all aspects of production, including casting and directing.
-In 2014 the company created two additional businesses, Game Changer Studios, for video game audio, and The Deyan Institute of Voice Artistry and Technology, an institute that teaches how to make audiobooks.
+Deyan Audio was one of the world's largest independent producers of audiobooks, producing in excess of 12,000 titles.
+The company, was based in southern California, was founded in 1990 by Bob and Debra Deyan.
+Deyan Audio worked with the major publishers including Penguin Random House, HarperCollins, Hachette, Audible and others.
+They handled all aspects of production, including casting and directing.
+In 2014 the company created two additional businesses.
+The now defunct Game Changer Studios, for video game audio.
+And The Deyan Institute of Voice Artistry and Technology, an institute that offers(ed) top tier audiobook producers and audiobook performers online workshops.

 Branches

 The company operates Game Changer Studios out of its Northridge location.
 Game Changer is a production studio specializing in ADR, video game production, interactive toy production, voiceover and dubbing.
 Game Changer clients include Weston Woods, LeapFrog, Mattel, Insatiable Press, Audible, etc.

 The Deyan Institute for Voice Artistry and Technology, also operates out of the Northridge location.
 The Institute began offering classes in April 2014 in audiobook performance, direction, production, voiceover and editing.